 What You Need to Prepare For

-While Ukraine and Russia have been engaged in cyberattacks for years now, there’s a very real fear that these attacks will spread outside of the parameters of these two countries and go global.
+Ukraine and Russia have been targeting each other with cyberattacks for years.
+However, concerns are rising that these attacks could soon spread globally.
 Your incident response plan is going to be integral in keeping you safe from whatever may come.
 But how do you know what you need to prepare for?
-After all, not everyone had the foresight to attend cybersecurity conferences 2022 or read up on the best cybersecurity strategies before Russia and Ukraine went to war.
-Well, preparing for today’s heightened cybersecurity risks starts by taking the following steps to create a cybersecurity strategy and reduce your likelihood of being targeted.
+Not everyone had the chance to attend cybersecurity conferences in 2022 or read up on the best strategies before the Russia-Ukraine conflict.
+To address today’s heightened cybersecurity risks, start by creating a robust cybersecurity strategy.

-Steps To Take to Reduce the Likelihood of Being Targeted
+Steps To Reduce the Likelihood of Being Targeted

 Follow SEC Guidance on Cybersecurity